h3poteto/whalebird-desktop/README.md

 ## Install
 ### Mac

+You can install the app from Mac App Store: https://itunes.apple.com/us/app/whalebird/id1378283354

-You can download `.dmg` from [release page](https://github.com/h3poteto/whalebird-desktop/releases).
+Or you can download `.dmg` from [release page](https://github.com/h3poteto/whalebird-desktop/releases).

-Please wait for distribute in Mac app store, I'm preparing.

 ### Linux

 You can download `.deb` or `.rpm` from [release page](https://github.com/h3poteto/whalebird-desktop/releases).
 If you do not want to use package manager, please download `.tar.bz2` file and docompress it.

+Or please install the app from snapcraft.io: https://snapcraft.io/whalebird

 ### Windows